muraludevops2026/murali-spacelift-demo/README.md

 **NOTE**: Click the **Use this template** button in order to create your own repository based on this template.
+#Added below line by other user for tacking IAC deployment stages
 ---
 # So you want to take Spacelift for a spin?